Best bean-to-cup coffee machines of 2024 in the UK — reviewed and ranked by the Ideal Home team

 How we test the best bean-to-cup coffee machines

-After thoroughly testing these models, we had just one concern: some are just too good.
+After thoroughly testing these models, I had just one concern: some are just too good.
 That sounds like a nice problem to have, but the ease with which you can make latte after latte means there is a risk of descending deeper into caffeine addiction.
 Proceed with caution.
 Or sometimes detox with decaffeinated beans.

 Who tested these bean-to-cup coffee machines?